NISHA TANDON OBE

 In June 2014, Nisha was the first Asian women from Northern Ireland to be awarded the prestigious UK Asian Women of Achievement Award for contribution to arts and culture, and later that month was awarded an OBE for services to the minority ethnic sector in the 2014 Queen's Honours List.
 In 2015, Nisha won the British Indian Award for 'Indian Spirit in the Community' presented by Trade Next and BDO.
 Nisha has also been awarded the Chief Officers Third Sector award for Leading Growth & Innovation.

 Krishan has worked Northern Ireland’s arts and cultural sector almost a decade following graduating with a undergraduate degree in Accountancy and masters degree in Management at Queens University Belfast.
 He is a member of the Chartered Institute of Marketing.
-Krishan joined ArtsEkta in 2009 and currently project manager for the company.
+Krishan joined ArtsEkta in 2009 and after working for some time across the arts and cultural sector in London, he took up position as Project Manager for the company in 2015.
 In 2010, he was selected as part of Belfast Media Group's Top 40 under 40 celebrating those that contribute to the social, economic and political life of Belfast.

 Krishan is currently working on the development and production of large scale participatory creative arts projects, events and festivals, particularly in the outdoor arts sector.
 He works as producer of the Belfast Mela - the largest festival of world cultures in Ireland.
 In 2015 he was responsible for co producing one of the largest outdoor theatre events ever to take place in Belfast - 'Nine Nights'.